Turmeric vs. Charcoal: Which Skincare Hero Does Your Skin Need?

 Mistake #1: Using Charcoal Daily on Dry Skin

-Charcoal absorbs oil aggressively.
-Using it daily—especially on dry or combination skin—strips natural moisture and damages your skin barrier.
-Limit to 2-3 times weekly maximum.
+Charcoal absorbs oil strongly.
+Using it daily on dry or combination skin strips natural moisture and damages your skin barrier.

 Mistake #2: Expecting Charcoal to Brighten Skin

-Charcoal has zero brightening properties.
-It cleanses and absorbs oil—that's it.
 If dark spots are your concern, you need turmeric or another brightening active, not charcoal.
+See our detailed comparison.

 Mistake #3: Skipping Moisturizer After Charcoal

 Charcoal can leave skin feeling tight and dry.
-Always follow charcoal products with moisturizer to restore hydration and protect your skin barrier from over-stripping.
+Always follow charcoal products with moisturizer.

 Mistake #4: Using Only One When You Need Both